aman-khan001/ecommerce-assets/README.md

 2. Browse through the directories and pick the images you need.
 3. Use them in your e-commerce projects freely.

-## 🤝 Contributing
-We welcome contributions!
-Follow these steps to contribute:

-1. Fork this repository.
-2. Add your images to the relevant category folders.
-3. Create a pull request (PR) with a short description of your changes.

 ## 📜 License
-This project is open-source and licensed under the **MIT License**.
+This project is open-source.
 Feel free to use, modify, and distribute these assets.

 ## ⭐ Support
 If you find this repository useful, **give it a star ⭐ and share it**! 😊